JanSchwegler/di-men3-three.js/dokumentation/dokumentation.md

 # Introduction <!-- omit from toc -->

 This documentation provides a comprehensive guide to getting started with Three.js.
 It offers code snippets for the basic structure of a Three.js application, covering essential components like scenes, cameras, renderers, and objects.
-Additionally, it dives into specific features and techniques.
+Additionally, it dives into specific features and techniques. visual

+Visual examples and comparisons can be explored in detail on [the Github page](../), which showcases a variety of projects and experiments demonstrating Three.js in action.

+Further information can be found in the in-depth overviews provided in the [Three.js manual](https://threejs.org/manual/) and detailed technical possibilities described in the [Three.js documentation](https://threejs.org/docs/).

 # Table of Content <!-- omit from toc -->